kibook/s1kd-tools/s1kd-acronyms/README.md

 When not in interactive mode, the first definition found will be used.

 The -I option prompts for all acronyms, not just those with multiple definitions.
 This can be useful if some occurrences of the acronym term should be ignored.

+-L
+Treat input (stdin or arguments) as lists of filenames of data modules to find or markup acronyms in, rather than data modules themselves.

 -m &lt;acronyms&gt;
 Instead of listing acronyms, automatically markup acronyms given in the &lt;acronyms&gt; XML file in the specified data modules.
 Occurrences of the acronym term will be replaced in text with the `acronym` element in the list.